mindee/mindee-api-java/docs/java-receipt-ocr.md

-The .NET OCR SDK supports the [receipt API](https://developers.mindee.com/docs/receipt-ocr) for extracting data from receipts.
+The JAVA OCR SDK supports the [receipt API](https://developers.mindee.com/docs/receipt-ocr) for extracting data from receipts.

 Using this [sample receipt](https://files.readme.io/ffc127d-sample_receipt.jpg) below, we are going to illustrate how to extract the data that we want using the OCR SDK.
 ![sample receipt](https://files.readme.io/ffc127d-sample_receipt.jpg)